64kramsystem/personal_notes/topics/linux_tools.md

 ```

 The Canonical configurations are under `debian.master/config/amd64`; they're not included in the `defconfig` target, and can be merged, but they won't build with the standard method.

-#### Ubuntu 6.1+ packaging/config

-Versions from 6.1 onwards include additional packages; one of them is `linux-buildinfo`, which includes the configuration.
+Versions from 6.1 onwards include additional packages; one of them is `linux-buildinfo`, which includes the configuration, but it seems that it's not possible to build that alone.

-If it's possible to generate only that package, it could be the quickest way to extract the configuration.

 ### Other config notes